aaronkjones/noobs-term/docs/_coverpage.md

 # NOOBS TERM

-> Single-command installer for terminal programs, packages, and configurations that are commonly installed together
+> A terminal for noobs.

 [Overview](#Overview)
 [Install](#Install)